MicrosoftDocs/windowsserverdocs/EssentialsDocs/get-started/hardware-limits.md

 >Applies To: Windows Server 2022 Essentials, Windows Server 2019 Essentials, Windows Server 2016 Essentials, Windows Server 2012 R2 Essentials, Windows Server 2012 Essentials

 Use this article to learn about the hardware limits for Windows Server Essentials.

+## Limits

 The table below summarizes the hardware limits for Windows Server Essentials.

 | Limits | Windows Server 2022 Essentials or later | Windows Server 2019 Essentials and earlier |
 |--|--|--|